psipred/psipred_react/README.md

    d) In `componentDidUpdate` update how you're handling any arrived results files.
 For the plots or  tables in the lower page region
    e) update `results_sidebar_downloads` to ensure the files you want users to access are available. and update `returnzip()` appropriately.
 Recall that you need to add the results file glob to the list of `results_map` list in `psipred_site.js`

 10. If we're handling a struct result:
+    a) If we're working on structure methods you can set the struct form in `psipredsite.js`, set `formSelectedOption` to `StructForm`
+    b) now repeat what is in 9 but with `results_structure.js`

 ## WARNING